mfkasim1/mfkasim1.github.io/_posts/2020-03-26-COVID19-testing-province.markdown

 By fitting the data from [here](https://www.worldometers.info/coronavirus/country/indonesia/), we get the number of cases doubles every 4.2 days.
-So if 15 days before there are 122 persons already infected, it means there might already be 1450 persons get infected in total in the day the first mortality was recorded.
+So if 15 days before there are 122 persons already infected, it means there might already be 1450 persons get infected in total on the day the first mortality was recorded.

 This is the upper estimate if we assume the onset-to-death period is always 15